psrc/cloud/README.md

 # cloud

-Configure a set of servers with a common set of code and settings.
+Configure model servers with a common set of version-controlled code and settings.

 # Usage